-39.Important events
+38.Important events

-- On 15 September 2020, the central bank of Egypt and banking system law No. 194 of 2020 was issued, which repeal the central bank and banking system law issued No.88 of 2003, And this law applies to the most important destinations which are the central bank and the Egyptian banking system. - the concerned are bound by the provisions of the law to adjust their positions in accordance with the provisions and that with a period not exceeding one year from the date of its implementation - the board of directors of the central bank may extend this period for a period or for other periods exceed 2 years. - The bank is going to study the law articles and executive regulations when they are issued and taking necessary actions in light of that study. - Corona virus pandemic has spread (covid-19 new epidemic) throw the different geographical regions all around the world 'which caused a disturbing in the commercial activities & economic 'which leaded to uncertainty in the local and global economic environment 'Also the financial, monetary, local & global authorities all have announced about the different supporting measures all around the world to face the potential negative effects. - The bank is closely monitoring the situation as the bank management studied the financial and economic effects that are caused by the corona epidemic, starting from analyzing the expected effects at the macroeconomic level ,identifying the negatively affected sectors and its neutrality affect besides its impact on the financial position of the bank and the results of the work. - And the bank has done during the first quarter of the current fiscal year, the bank reviewed the Banks's customer classification forms for calculating expected credit losses, with verification of the validity of the methodology used, depending on the determinants in the assessment such as country risk, industry, liquidity, activity and any other variables that may be affected in a way direct calculation of expected credit losses.
+- On 15 September 2020, the central bank of Egypt and banking system law No. 194 of 2020 was issued, which repeal the central bank and banking system law issued No.88 of 2003, And this law applies to the most important destinations which are the central bank and the Egyptian banking system.

+the concerned are bound by the provisions of the law to adjust their positions in accordance with the provisions and that with a period not exceeding one year from the date of its implementation the board of directors of the central bank may extend this period for a period or for other periods exceed 2 years.

+The bank is going to study the law articles and executive regulations when they are issued and taking necessary actions in light of that study.

+- Corona virus pandemic has spread (covid-19 new epidemic) throw the different geographical regions all around the world 'which caused a disturbing in the commercial activities & economic 'which leaded to uncertainty in the local and global economic environment 'Also the financial, monetary, local & global authorities all have announced about the different supporting measures all around the world to face the potential negative effects. - The bank is closely monitoring the situation as the bank management studied the financial and economic effects that are caused by the corona epidemic, starting from analyzing the expected effects at the macroeconomic level ,identifying the negatively affected sectors and its neutrality affect besides its impact on the financial position of the bank and the results of the work.

+- And the bank has done during Sep 30,2020, the bank reviewed the Banks's customer classification forms for calculating expected credit losses, with verification of the validity of the methodology used, depending on the determinants in the assessment such as country risk, industry, liquidity, activity and any other variables that may be affected in a way direct calculation of expected credit losses. - Within the framework of bank's efforts with the new central bank law, the approval of the regulatory authorities has been issued to change the financial year begins on January and ends on December 31